JuhaS/django-restrictaccess/README.md

 You can configure many error and status messages by assigning variables in settings.py (for example ```PROTECTED_SITE_NOT_PUBLIC_MSG = "Not allowed"```.
 Check protectmiddlewareapp/protectmiddleware.py to see all configurable variables.

-Configurable variables with default values (override them in settings.py):
+Configurable variables (override them in settings.py):
 * ```PROTECTED_NEW_ACCESSKEY_VALID_TIMES=2```
 * ```PROTECTED_EXPIRY_HOURS=1```

+Configurable messages (override them in settings.py):
 * ```PROTECTED_SITE_NOT_PUBLIC_MSG='Site is not public.
 You need special url to get access.'```
 * ```PROTECTED_ACCESS_GRANTED='You have access for {expiry_hours} hours on this session.
 You have {sessions_left} sessions left for your access url.
 Click <a href="/">HERE</a> to get to landing page.'```
 * ```PROTECTED_NEW_ACCESSKEY_CREATED='New Access Key created successfully.
 This url gives access {access_times} times for {access_hours} hours each.
 Give this url to anyone who you wish to give access to: <div id="createdUrl">{created_url}</div>'```